stuaxo/batch-flow/doc/README.txt

-     Copy the current directory to the clipboard   [ccd] Copy the local path to the clipboard          [cpath] Paste files into the current directory        [pfiles] Save a directory to a named slot              [dirsave] Load a directory from a named slot            [dirload] Create windows shortcuts (lnk files)          [lnk]
+     Copy the current directory to the clipboard   [ccd] Copy the local path to the clipboard          [cpath] Paste files into the current directory        [pfiles] Save a directory to a named bookmark          [dirsave] Load a directory from a named bookmark        [dirload] Create windows shortcuts (lnk files)          [lnk]

   Shortcuts to common locations and programs and operations